herrevilkitten/holiday-in-ten-towns/Session_4.md

 		* RJ show the remaining kobold and almost killed it.
 		* The kobold began licking the wall.
 		* Jenna gave him food in exchange for information.
 * "Trix" led them there.
 He has wings like dragon, but he sounds like a human.
+Sounds like Trix wants to attack the town, so the kobolds would have plenty of food.
+The kobold bled out after talking.
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MTc5OTM0OSwxMDYyMjE5MTQ5LC0xOT
+eyJoaXN0b3J5IjpbLTMxNjA4ODcwNiwxMDYyMjE5MTQ5LC0xOT
 cxMTcwNzkzLDkyNzAyMTQzOSwtNDAxNjg5Njg2LDE1NTQ5ODc4
 NTcsMzg2NzM3NzA3LDEwMzM0NTg4OTksNjMwMDc5MDEwLC0xOT
 U5NjQ5OTk0LC03NjU1OTIxMzQsNDEyMTgwMzYsLTY3MjY4NDU0